team-mayes/md_utils/README.rst

 Scripts added to the package aim have at least 90% test coverage.

-Installation instructions
+Installation/upgrade instructions
 -------

 1. Clone the git repository or update to the latest version (git pull)
-2. From the fit repository folder, run ''python setup.py sdist"
+2. From the git repository folder, run ''python setup.py sdist"
 3. Run "pip install dist/md_utils-XXX.tar.gz --user" or
    "pip install --upgrade dist/md_utils-XXX.tar.gz --user", where XXX is the current version (the *.tar.gz that you created in the previous step)